Olvis was born in Hollywood and reared in Glendale. Olvis was educated at USC and Occidental College, Olvis set out to become a

 Olvis also made guest appearances with the Staatsoper Hamburg

-and Staatstheater Karlsruhe.
+and the Staatstheater Karlsruhe.

 In Germany, Olvis sang roles in German and Italian operas: I due Foscari,